The Trans-Siberian: Xmas & New Year

 This morning we visit the Winter Palace.
 Completed in 1762, the palace was home to the Tsars until the Russian Revolution in 1917.
 It now houses the Hermitage Museum, arguably the world’s greatest art collection.
 The afternoon is at leisure, providing the option of spending more time in the Hermitage.
 Others may prefer to stroll down the city’s great boulevard, Nevsky Prospekt.
 In the evening there is the opportunity to attend a traditional Cossack folk show.

-This morning is at leisure.
-Later we transfer to the airport for our homeward flight.
+After breakfast we transfer to the airport for our flight to Moscow where we connect with our homeward flight.

 On arrival in Singapore we connect with the flight to our chosen Australian capital.